afrendeiro/afrendeiro.github.io/index.md

 ---
 layout: page
 title : "André Rendeiro"
+description: "The personal website and open electronic lab notebook of André Rendeiro"
 ---
 {% include JB/setup %}

-<h3>Welcome to my Website and Open Electronic Online Lab Notebook</h3>
+<h3>Welcome to my website and open electronic lab notebook</h3>

 <p>Read more about the notebook <a href='http://andre-rendeiro.me/2014/10/29/notebook/'>here</a></p>